escher-trace/escher-trace.github.io/docs/GettingStarted.md

 |            |             | lac264     | 17400    | 14300    | 12548    |

-**Note**: For each metabolite/fragment, the number of isotopologues to include abundances of should be as close to the total number of possible labeled states from the applied tracer as possible, without compromising the purity of the metabolite peak integration.
+**Note**: For each metabolite/fragment, the number of isotopologues to include abundances of should be as close to, but no more than, the total number of possible labeled states from the applied tracer as possible, without compromising the purity of the metabolite peak integration.
 A calculator to help assist in determing this range can be found [here.](../IsoCalculator/)

 Important formating details for uncorrected data: